Our proprietary technology enables the development of “tailor-suited” fluorescent ligands for each druggable target

 The pharmacological properties against the specific target of interest

 The applicability in specific types of assays

 Photophysical parameters to select the optimal fluorescent ligand

 Development of experimental procedures for fluorescence-based assays (HTS, cell visualization, binding/kinetic studies..)

 Thanks to our team of pharmacologists specialized in HTS, we are able to make the best use of our fluorescent ligands.
 The careful optimization of experimental parameters and conditions allows us to develop reliable and solid fluorescence-based pharmacological assays.

 New fluorescent ligand for a ”high performance” evaluation of chemical entities

 The ligands we finally commercialize have been extensively characterized, and count with detailed protocols in order to help our customers to easily perform a variety of fluoresce-based assays.

 Based on our deep knowledge of GPCR structure and pharmacology, we have initially applied this strategy to the synthesis of optimal GPCRs fluorescent ligands.

-We are continuously applying our technology to develop new products for different targets and optimizing novel screening methods such as fluorescence polarization binding assays, high content screening or kinetic assays as well as other types of experiments like cell visualization assays using fluorescence microscopy.
+We are continuously applying our technology to develop new products for different targets and optimizing novel screening methods such as fluorescence polarization, high content screening, fluorescence microscopy or kinetic assays.